Home » Clay Art Projects » 12 Easy Clay Pinch Pot Ideas For Creative Kids

 Disclosure: We only recommend products we would use ourselves and all opinions expressed are our own.
 This post may contain affiliate links when clicked, we may earn a small commission at no additional cost to you.
 Read our full privacy policy.

 Pinch pots are the perfect beginner clay build for children and adults alike.
-It is a great way to understand how to form clay for the first time.
-Basic pinch pot crafts are awesome because you don’t have to attach clay together.
-They can even be built with air-dry clay.
+They are a great way to understand how to form clay for the first time.
+Pinch pots (sometimes known as thumb pots) are also one of the primary clay-building techniques used when making ceramic projects.

 small clay piece cut with wire cutter for art class.